shahafgev/BFB-Leaf-Detector/README.md

 - RGB color channels
 - HSV color space conversion
 - Balanced training data to handle class imbalance
+- Manually labeled pixel data created by annotating pixels in CLAHE-processed leaf images
+- The dataset was created by carefully labeling healthy and diseased regions in the training images

 ## Model Performance